BlissRoms-x86/Documentation/knowledgebase/troubleshooting/disable-touchpad.md

 In order to disable the touchpad, you'll need to access a root shell.
 Here's how to get root privileges.

 1. **Open KernelSU:**
-   - From the app drawer, locate and open **KernelSU** app.
+   - **KernelSU** manager app is automatically installed in Bliss OS.

 2. **Enable Superuser for Termux:**
-   - In the KernelSU interface, find **Termux** in the list of installed apps.
+   - In the KernelSU interface, find **Termux** in the list of apps from superuser tab.
-   - Enable superuser privileges for Termux.
+   - Enable superuser for Termux.

 ### Step 2: Launch Termux and Switch to Root User

 1. **Open Termux:**
-   - **Termux** app is pre-installed in Bliss OS.
+   - **Termux** is a terminal app which is automatically installed in Bliss OS.

 2. **Open a root shell:**
    - In Termux, type `su` and press **Enter** to open a root shell.